A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Introduction

 \section{Introduction}

-Modern datasets are growing increasingly large, high-dimensional, and noisy.
-Topological data analysis (TDA) has been touted as a way to find needles of interpretation in this data haystack~\cite{carlsson2020topologicalreview}.
+Topological data analysis (TDA) is a method for extracting insights from large, high-dimensional, and noisy datasets~\cite{carlsson2020topologicalreview}.
 TDA extends methods from algebraic topology (using group theory to classify topological objects) to datapoints sampled from an underlying topological manifold.
 Topological features (such as the number of connected components, or holes of a given dimension) can be good identifiers for a dataset, as they are often robust to noise and perturbations accrued when collecting the data, unlike geometric features.
 Topological features may be used directly to interpret the dataset -- for example, to find holes in the coverage of sensors in a network~\cite{de2007coverage}, identify isolated areas in voter preference data~\cite{feng2021persistent}, or classify structure in the distribution of matter in the universe~\cite{pranav2017topology}.
 They can also be used as general identifiers to compare different datasets in situations where the topology does not necessarily have an obvious interpretation -- such as identifying participant groups in functional magnetic resonance imaging brain scans~\cite{rieck2020uncovering}, or detecting patterns in time series data~\cite{perea2015sliding} to predict financial crashes~\cite{gidea2018financialcrash}.
 Using topological features as input to machine learning models is growing increasingly popular within physics~\cite{leykam2022TDAphysicsreview} (such as the unsupervised detection of phase transitions in lattice models~\cite{sale2022latticemodelTDA,tirelli2021hubbardmodelTDA}) and other areas of science~\cite{hensel2021survey}.